 But what about streaming in general?

 Well, unlike many other VPNs, it does not appear that Avast VPN caters much to the streaming crowd.
 And the service did not do well with accessing streaming sites in our tests.
-Check out these other VPNs for streaming instead.

 4. Okay technical support